Dandelion, nettle or a detox?

 What is the healing effect of dandelion?

-What is the medicinal effect of dandelion?
 In the spring, many meadows are full of dandelions.
 A cheerful sight, but did you know that this plant also has powerful medicinal properties?
-The leaves and roots of dandelions contain tannins and other 'bitter substances' that are beneficial for digestion and liver function, in both humans and horses.
+The leaves and roots of dandelions contain tannins and other 'bitter substances' that are beneficial for digestion and liver function, in both humans and horses..
 The dandelion (Taraxacum officinale) may seem like such a common plant and is often seen as a weed, but it is actually a very special flower.
-Both the l...
+Both the leaves and the root have been used for centuries for their medicinal properties.
+Dandelion for digestion Dandelion gives your horse's digestion a real boost.
+An adult horse's digestive system is about 40 meters long and can hold up to 200 liters!
+This huge organ is crucial for a horse's health.
+Dandelion supports the functioning of the stomach and...

 Questions?
 AskHELTIE!